rybolov/UltraDDR-IOC-Checker/README.md

 We give the status of each IOC:
-1. Blocked: Blocked by DDR
+1. Blocked: Blocked by UltraDDR
-2. Not Blocked: Not blocked by DDR
+2. Not Blocked: Not blocked by UltraDDR
 3. NXDOMAIN: The domain no longer exists or the FQDN inside of it does not exist.
 4. PTR: For IP addresses, we query for PTR but UltraDDR doesn't block like it does for the other IOCs.
 5. Error: Anything not in the above list